MorenaBarboni/SuMo-SOlidity-MUtator/README.md

 #### Viewing the available mutations
 Once everything is set up you can use:
 * ```npm run sumo preflight``` To view the available mutations and save a preliminary report  to ./sumo/report.txt
+* ```npm run sumo mutate``` To view the available mutations, save a preliminary report  to ./sumo/report.txt, and save a copy of each mutant to ./sumo/mutants

 #### Running Mutation Testing
 Use: